Highway Code changes: Frequently asked questions

 After committing to review the HC in November 2018, the DfT has been consulting with various stakeholders about the consultation proposals, with Cycling UK’s Policy Director Roger Geffen, Joe Irving (former CEO of Living Streets) and highway design expert Phil Jones feeding into that process for over a year.

 Whilst we haven’t been able to get every suggestion we made into the proposals, much of what we’ve pushed for has been included in the consultation draft.
-But we need to make sure the good things remain in the final version and aren’t watered down.
-That’s why we need people to respond to the consultation,so the DfT know that there’s public support for these changes.
+But we needed to make sure the good things remain in the final version and aren’t watered down, which is why we asked our supporters to respond to the review using our online action.
+An incredible 16,500 people took park, our highest campaign response ever, and we're delighted that the Government has now committed to pushing ahead with the changes, although we're still to see the final wording.

 Absolutely not, but it is important, and is something you can influence now through the consultation.There are, however, some problems with our road traffic laws and enforcement which can’t be fixed by changing the HC, which is why we’ve long called for a full review of road traffic offences and penalties with greater use of bans to tackle irresponsible driving.